documente/.github/profile/README.md

 ## Repositories overview

 Here is an overview of the different repositories you'll find in this organization :
-- [documente](https://github.com/documente/documente): the core monorepo Documenté, including Phrasé language and tooling to generate and run tests
+- [documente](https://github.com/documente/documente): the core monorepo, including Phrasé language, tooling to generate and run tests, and example projects
 - [example-sut](https://github.com/documente/example-sut): a demo application along with its documentation to showcase Documenté features and its integration into CI/CD pipelines
-- [kitchen-sink](https://github.com/documente/kitchen-sink): a web application and its Documenté tests that cover Documenté's essential testing features
 - [phrase-checker](https://github.com/documente/phrase-checker): a web application to check Phrasé syntax

 ## Contribute